mjcampagna/webpack-exploration/README.md

 ## Wait.
 Why ... ?

 You might be wondering, do we need another Webpack article?
 Maybe you don't, but I do.
 Most articles I've found online are out-of-date, completely insane, or both.
-They steer the reader into brambles, then hand them band-aids to cover the wounds, in the form of third-party loaders and plugins that seem less like feature adds, and more like hacks.
+They steer the reader into brambles, then hand them band-aids to cover the wounds, usually in the form of third-party loaders and plugins that seem less like feature adds, and more like hacks.

 This is a living document that I can update as Webpack and/or my needs continue to evolve, and I hope to avoid bloating my `package.json` or Webpack config with anything nonessential.